 IFS Intensives

-Intensives are an alternate approach to therapy that is unique bespoke, and digs deeper.
+An intensive is an alternate approach to therapy that is unique, bespoke, and digs deeper.

-An IFS intensive can accomplish in a few days what would take up to 6 months of weekly psychotherapy, with drastically less emotional distress and life disruption.
+An IFS intensive can accomplish in a few days what might take 6 months of weekly psychotherapy, with drastically less emotional distress and life disruption.

-Because the process is so brief and concentrated, it allows participants to clear their schedules, arrange childcare, get sufficient sleep, etc, so that they can devote 100% of their attention and energy to the psychological healing process for a few days, then fully recover and apply their newfound perspective and capacity to the important work of their lives.
+Because the process is planned in advance, like a surgery, it allows participants to clear their schedules, arrange childcare, get sufficient sleep, etc., so that they can devote all of their attention and energy to the psychological healing process for a few days without external disruptions.
+Then they can fully recover and apply their newfound perspective and capacity to the important work of their lives.

 How does an IFS Intensive work?